How to Perform a Needs Assessment for Your Nonprofit

 Now you know how to conduct a needs assessment for your nonprofit!
 If your data supports your observations and context, then your nonprofit will not only survive, but thrive in the community.
 If not, your energy might be better spent working on how to collaborate with another organization and taking on your challenge, together.

 Everyone can contribute to making the world a better place.
-Let us know if you have any questions about your needs assessment in the comments below!
+Let us know if you have any questions about your needs assessment in the comments below and be sure to read through the best questions to ask yourself before launching your nonprofit!